mabutaha/vibetell/README.md

 - Credentials shorter than 12 characters are skipped.
 The engine is more reliable around after length 16.
 - Gibberish only; passwords with dictionary words or hybrid patterns (e.g. `Horse#Battery9!`) are out of scope.
 - Detection reliability varies by credential type.
 This will improve with future versions.

+---

+*This project was developed with AI assistance for statistical analysis, documentation, and code.
+Planning, validating and interpreting results, is human work.*